tucats/ego/README.md

 If the value of `flag` does not equal the string "-d" then the code will call the function `regular()` instead of `debug()`.

+### make
+The `make` pseud-function is used to allocate an array, or a channel with the capacity to hold multiple messages.
+This is called a pseudo-function because part of the parameter processing is handled by the compiler to identify the type of the array or channel to create.

+The first argument must be a data type specification, and the second argument is the size of the item (array elements or channel messages)

+    a := make([]int, 5)
+    b := make(chan, 10)

+The first example creates an array of 5 elements, each of which is of type `int`, and initialized to the _zero value_ for the given type.
+This could have been done by using `a := [0,0,0,0,0]` as a statment, but by using the make() function you can specify the number of elements dynamically at runtime.

+The second example creates a channel object capable of holding up to 10 messages.
+Creating a channel like this is required if the channel is shared among many threads.
+If a channel variable is declare by default, it holds a single message.
+This means that before a thread can send a value, another thread must read the value; if there are multiple threads waiting to send they are effectively run one-at-a-time.
+By creating a channel that can hold multiple messages, up to 10 (in the above example) threads could send a message to the channel before the first message was read.

 ### print
 The `print` statement accepts a list of expressions, and displays them on